grifferz/exim-invaluement-updater/README.md

 Obviously change file name if you put them somewhere else.

 Restart Exim and watch the logs to check everything is okay.

+## Running as Non-root
+The default setting for `data_dir` is `/var/lib/invaluement-spbl` and if this directory doesn't exist the script will try to create it, which requires root access.
+This is the only thing it does which requires root access, so if you'd like to run it as an unpriveleged user — undoubtedly a good idea — all you need to do is:

+1. Make sure that `/var/lib/invaluement-spbl` (or whatever you set `data_dir` to) exists and is owned by the correct user.

+2. Change the user in `/etc/cron.d/exim-invaluement-updater` from root to the correct user.

+Note that your Exim process runs under its own user too.
+For example in Debian it runs as `Debian-exim`.
+Your Exim user will require read access to `/var/lib/invaluement-spbl` and the files inside it.
+It doesn't seem terrible to leave the files world readable, but if you don't like that then you may need to play with groups or filesystem ACLs.